 Born, raised and educated within the boundaries of the 98th Legislative District, Dave Hickernell is a product of the communities that he represents and serves.
 He is committed to standing up for the conservative views and values deeply held by the residents of those communities.

-Now in his eighth term, the Marietta native has been named Chairman of the House Education Committee for the 2017-18 session.
-In the previous session, Hickernell served as Chairman of the Tourism and Recreational Development Committee.
-He also serves on the Professional Licensure Committee.
+Now in his ninth term, the Marietta native has been named Chairman of the House Professional Licensure Committee for the 2019-20 session.
+He also serves as a member on both the House Education Committee and the House Rules Committee.
+In previous sessions, Hickernell served as Chairman of the House Education Committee, and Chairman of the Tourism and Recreational Development Committee.

 Hickernell’s public policy experience dates back to the early 1980s.
 He joined the staff of the House Republican Caucus as a legislative assistant after graduating from Elizabethtown College.
 Over the next 17 years, Hickernell worked in key staff positions for the Caucus, including Director of the House Policy Committee, Executive Director for the Majority Whip’s Office and, ultimately, Executive Assistant to the Majority Appropriations Chairman.

 During Hickernell’s first term as a legislator, he saw three of his bills become law.
 His ability to move legislation has continued throughout his legislative career, with 11 of his prime-sponsored bills having been signed into law.

 A leading advocate for children in foster care, Hickernell has had two major pieces of legislation signed into law that help foster children and families.